 There you go, the anatomy of a conversion-ready website — or should I say a well-oiled conversion machine.

 Of course, none of the tactics shared above is guaranteed overnight success.
-These may be time-tested and proven by basically every other successful brand out there, but you still need to be patient with them.
+These may be ready and working by basically every other successful brand out there, but you still need to be patient with them.

 Remember, the best accomplishments take time.
 So, be prepared to give as long as it takes until your efforts finally bear fruit.